aimeos/aimeos-typo3/README.md

 ## Site Setup

 TYPO3 10+ requires a site configuration which you have to add in "Site Management" > "Sites" available in the left navigation.
-When creating a root page (a page with a globe icon), a basic site configuration is automatically created (see below at (Go to the Import View)[#go-to-the-import-view]).
+When creating a root page (a page with a globe icon), a basic site configuration is automatically created (see below at [Go to the Import View](#go-to-the-import-view)).

 ## Page Setup